hw528/SHU-Assistant/README.md

 ```

 3. Set up environment variables
-add your deepseek api in backend/configure.py
+-add your deepseek api in backend/configure.py
-add your Azure Speech api  and configuration in frontend/js/chat.js line 8 to 11
+-add your Azure Speech api  and configuration in frontend/js/chat.js line 8 to 11

 5. Run the application
 ```bash